sanskarsri/scaler-september-open-source-challenge/README.md

 ### Step 4

 Don't forget to share your progress within the community if you want those rewards!

-## Prizes
-Consistency is what we're after.
-As a result, we have several levels or awards based on how consistently you complete the assignments.
-You won't be qualified for the remaining tasks of the challenge if you are unable to complete and submit a task on any given day.

-Here is the reward [tier list](https://scalerdiscord.notion.site/3eabe9a1900c4b8685ae55acb5c33cbe?v=001e8d4c287f4d96bae935c5d45de521).

-## Contact Us
-For all communications and queries, you can join our [Discord Server](https://discord.com/invite/scaler).

 ## Resources
 1. Launch Video for the September Challenge: [Guide to Github and the Open Source Challenge](https://youtu.be/70nx_YxE56Q)